-We focus our investigation on Austria, because it poses a particularly interesting case for analysis within the EU.
-It was one of the first countries to ratify the Paris Agreement, and it set itself the ambitious goal to become carbon-neutral by 2040 (BKA, 2020).
-However, between 1990 and 2019, GHG emissions from transport in Austria increased by 74.4%.
-In 2019, the transport sector accounted for 30% of total GHG emissions and 19% of total emissions were emitted by road passenger transport alone (Anderl, Bartel, et al., 2021).
-Policy instrument packages to meet Austria's environmental target are yet to be implemented and existing policy measures are not expected to achieve a significant reduction in motorized individual transport emissions (Anderl, Gössl, et al., 2021).
+We focus our investigation on Austria, which poses a particularly interesting case for analysis.
+It was one of the first countries to ratify the Paris Agreement, and it recently even set itself the ambitious goal to become carbon-neutral by 2040 (BKA, 2020).
+Here again, the transport sector will play a critical role in achieving this goal.
+In Austria, GHG emissions from the transport sector have risen for decades.
+Between 1990 and 2019, GHG emissions from transport increased by 74.4%.
+In 2019, the transport sector accounted for 30% of total GHG emissions.
+19% of total emissions were emitted by road passenger transport alone (Anderl, Bartel, et al., 2021).
+Policy instrument packages to meet Austria's environmental target are yet to be implemented and existing policy measures in Austria are not expected to achieve a significant reduction in motorized individual transport emissions.
+Anderl, Gössl, et al. (2021) show that the existing policy measures for the Austrian transport sector will not suffice to reach Austria's ambitious climate goals.
+They argue that with existing policy measures, the Austrian road transport sector will only realize a reduction in emissions of about 21% by 2040 compared to 1990 levels.